jundalisay/superbnetlify/content/en/faq.md

 {{< /r >}}

 {{< l ava="sp" >}}
-The merging of Science and Metaphysics without going into the details of either.
+Superphysics is the merging of Science and Metaphysics without going into the details of either.
 This acts as a bridge between ancient metaphysics and modern science, as explained by Francis Bacon.
 {{< /l >}}

 {{< q a="Bacon" >}}